-Upon the closing of this offering, we will have an audit committee, a remuneration committee and a nominating and corporate governance committee.
+We have an audit committee, a remuneration committee and a nominating and corporate governance committee.
 We have adopted a charter for each of these committees.
-Under

-Danish corporate law, it is not possible to delegate the decision making authority of the entire board of directors to board committees.
+Under Danish corporate law, it is not possible to delegate the decision making authority of the entire board of directors to board committees.